 - You will then be allowed to make a phone call in order to contact a member of your family, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might be able to keep wearing your own clothes, otherwise you you will have to change into a jail uniform.
+- If they expect that you will make bail and be released quickly, you might be able to keep wearing your own clothes, otherwise you will have to change into a jail uniform.

 Have you ever been arrested and gone through processing at jail?
 If you have, please tell your story so other people can learn from your experience.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you know any things that might help other people get through jail processing?

 Tell Your Story